 We like this playpen because you can configure the rustproof panels in various shapes and sizes and they are easy to clean.
 It assembles in 5 minutes and the entire unit is easy to fold down because of the rod-connected design.
 It’s a great size for the backyard or to take along when you go camping, and you can set up it inside as well.
 The gravity-actioned locking door is a safety feature that keeps your pup from unlocking it on his own.

 If you’re truly a family on the move who likes to take their pets with them, consider investing in a lightweight, soft-sided playpen.
 Because these playpens are made of lightweight materials, it’s easy to move them from room to room.
 And since most are water resistant, they’re easy to clean if your pup has an accident or tips over his water bowl.

 This option by the Esk Collection features a zippered top and bottom, which offers more security than hook-and-loop-tape closures.
 The breathable mesh material provides good ventilation and the side compartments are handy for storing toys and leashes.

-Note: This style is best for puppies and small to medium-size dogs that don’t dig, chew, or climb.
+Note: This style is best for puppies and small to medium-sized dogs that don’t dig, chew, or climb.

 Playpens, also known as exercise pens, differ from dog crates.
 While a dog crate gives your pet a secure place to sleep at night or stay while you aren’t home, a playpen gives your puppy room to play, eat, and drink.
 Although they aren’t a substitute for a good crate, playpens provide a structured environment for your puppy to burn off some energy: